mosaics in mexico 2020:

 The owner’s former quarters, La Turca’s Suite has a Queen-size bed, with antique armoire and original art from well-known Mexican and American painters adorning the walls.
 It also features an en-suite bathroom with a tub, double sinks and separate shower.
 It has a beautiful stained-glass window in the bathroom that affords light and privacy.
 The bedroom has an ornamental fireplace, seating for two, and a small table.
 Wi-Fi, cable TV, purified water, small fridge, microwave, and in-floor heating keep this room always comfortable.
 The location is secluded from other rooms, offering extra privacy and a view of the fountain patio.
 To reserve La Turca’s, use the PayPal button here:

-(room rate includes daily breakfast, workshop fees, art studio, our excursions and all taxes)
+(Room rate includes daily breakfast, workshop fees, art studio, our excursions and all taxes.
+Additional workshop fee for a second Deluxe Room Guest is $1400.00)

 These charming Mexican style accommodations all have access to a common kitchen and sala area with fireplace, cable TV, and wireless internet making a perfect accommodation for friendly guest gatherings.
 All are situated around a secluded, pretty garden.